ZelCore-io/Zelcore/docs/IntegratingRVNasset.md

 - coin - This is unique identifier of a coin in zelcore.
 Cannot contain space.
 It is recommeded to add rvn behind it.
 - name - The name of the integrated coin, that will be displayed.
 Name shall be the same as identifier or RVN network assetName (described later) to not confuse user.
 - uri - uri protocol schemes of coin that is using, can be multiple.
 Usually name, ticker.
 Cannot contain space.
 - unit - unit that will be displayed for your coin.
 This is also unit that most services such as rates, markets, exchanges use for coin recognition.
-It is recommended to add RVN/ in front of the asset
 - type: "rvnasset" - leave like this for binance chain token
 - logolink - path inside zelcore to your logo.
 Logos are always svg file and shall be named as your UNIT.svg
 - color - dominant color of the Token.
 Shall correspond to logo